SalesforceDevelopersJapan/lightning-app-builder-tutorial/setup-environment.md

 ## Step 2: Install Custom Component Package

-1. Copy and paste the URL **http://bit.ly/InstallComponent** unto the address bar of your browser
+1. Copy and paste the URL **http://bit.ly/InstallComponent** into the address bar of your browser
 1. Select **Continue** on the Package Installation Details screen
 1. Select **Next** on the Approve Package API Access screen
 1. Select **Grant access to all users** on the Security Level screen.